NASA executive quits weeks after appointment to lead 2024 moon landing plan

 Mark Sirangelo, named six weeks ago as special assistant to NASA Administrator Jim Bridenstine, left the agency as NASA abandoned a reorganization plan due to a chilly reception on Capitol Hill, Bridenstine said in a statement.

-Two individuals close to the space programme and familiar with the situation said Sirangelo was escorted out of NASA's headquarters in Washington after his resignation.
+Two individuals close to the space programme and familiar with the situation said Sirangelo was escorted out of NASA's headquarters in Washington on Wednesday after his resignation.

 His departure came after lawmakers rejected NASA's proposal to create a separate directorate within the space agency to oversee future lunar missions and ultimately develop human exploration of Mars.

-"Given NASA is no longer pursuing the new mission directorate, Mark has opted to pursue other opportunities," he said.

-The Trump administration asked Congress last week to increase NASA's spending next year by $1.6 billion to accommodate the accelerated goal of landing Americans back on the moon by 2024 - more than half a century after the end of the U.S. Apollo lunar programme.
+Last week, the Trump administration asked Congress to increase NASA's spending next year by $1.6 billion (1.2 billion pounds) as a "down payment" on the accelerated goal of landing Americans back on the moon by 2024, more than half a century after the end of the U.S. Apollo lunar programme.

 The latest initiative was dubbed Artemis, after the goddess of the hunt and the moon in Greek mythology and the twin sister of Apollo.

-NASA had previously aimed to return crewed spacecraft to the lunar surface by 2028, after first putting a "Gateway" station into orbit around the moon by 2024.
-However, the additional funding met little enthusiasm from congressional appropriators.
+NASA had aimed to return crewed spacecraft to the lunar surface by 2028, after putting a "Gateway" station into lunar orbit by 2024.
+However, the prospect of additional funding drew little enthusiasm from congressional appropriators.

-The two people with knowledge of the matter said Sirangelo's ouster was sealed by increasing scepticism that 2024 was a realistic deadline for landing astronauts back on the moon.
+The two people with knowledge of the matter said Sirangelo's ouster was sealed by increasing scepticism that 2024 was a realistic deadline for moon landings.

-Bridenstine said on Thursday the space agency was still exploring what organizational changes within NASA's existing structure were "necessary to maximize efficiencies and achieve the end state of landing the first woman and the next man on the moon by 2024."
+In his statement, Bridenstine said the agency was still exploring what organizational changes were "necessary to maximize efficiencies and achieve the end state of landing the first woman and the next man on the moon by 2024."

+"If the $1.6 billion does not materialize, we will fall back on the previous plan, which was to land in 2028," the NASA chief told reporters at a news conference earlier in the day.

 NASA announced earlier on Thursday it had selected the space technology company Maxar Technologies Inc as the first contractor to help build the "Gateway" outpost.